Services and Programs /

 Proposal Guidelines:To be considered for funding your proposal must include the following information: Cover SheetPlease include the following items on the first page of your proposal.

 Description of the proposed project (not more than 2 pages)This section should include the objectives or goals of the project, the question of interest, the scientific/scholarly context or background, methods, techniques, or activities used in the project, and expected outcomes.
+A description of the final product (e.g., research paper, theory/policy analysis paper, creative work, business/marketing plan, etc.) should be included.
 The roles and obligations of the student and mentor should be described.
 A brief description of the student’s past research or relevant experience should also be included.Supporting Materials